-- Labor Laws, Labor Welfare Act and other incidental laws related to employees appointed by the Company either on its payroll or on contractual basis as related to wages, gratuity, provident fund, ESIC, compensation etc. - Acts as prescribed under Direct Tax and Indirect Tax. - Stamp Acts and Registration Acts. - 4.
-Such other Local laws etc. as may be applicable.
+- 1. Labor Laws, Labor Welfare Act and other incidental laws related to employees appointed by the Company either on its payroll or on contractual basis as related to wages, gratuity, provident fund, ESIC, compensation etc.

+- 4. Such other Local laws etc. as may be applicable.

-We further report that the Board of the Company is duly constituted with proper balance of Executive Director and Non-executive Directors.
+manner and subject to the reporting made hereinafter: We further report that the Board of the Company is duly constituted with proper balance of Executive Director and Non-executive Directors.
 The following changes in the composition of the Board of Directors that took place during the year under review were carried out in compliance with the provisions of the Act:

-- At the Board Meeting held on May 23, 2021, Mr. Anush Vijaya Raghavan was appointed as an Additional Director with immediate effect; - (ii) Mr. Rajiv Kaul resigned from the directorship of the Company with effect from October 25, 2021; and - (iii) At the Annual General Meeting held on June 30, 2021, Mr. Anush Vijaya Raghavan was appointed as a Director.
+- (i) At the Board Meeting held on May 23, 2021, Mr. Anush Vijaya Raghavan was appointed as an Additional Director with immediate effect; - (ii) Mr. Rajiv Kaul resigned from the directorship of the Company with effect from October 25, 2021; and - (iii) At the Annual General Meeting held on June 30, 2021, Mr. Anush Vijaya Raghavan was appointed as a Director.

-During the year the Board of Directors of the Company in its meeting held on January 28, 2022 had appointed Ms. Sejal Wadher (ACS 43854) as Company Secretary and Compliance officer of the Company effective from February 4, 2022.
+During the year the Board of Directors of the Company in its meeting held on January 28, 2022 had appointed

+Ms. Sejal Wadher (ACS 43854) as Company Secretary and Compliance officer of the Company effective from February 4, 2022.